umarhassan-mitodl/6.824-spring-2006/content/pages/labs.md

 Mazières, David.
 "A Toolkit for User-level File Systems."
 Proceedings of the USENIX Technical Conference (June 2001): 261-274.

 *   **FreeBSD Architecture**: You can find a good summary of how FreeBSD works in an appendix to the Operating Systems Concepts book by Silberschatz, Galvin, and Gagne.
-Click on The FreeBSD System link on the following [Web site](http://codex.cs.yale.edu/avi/os-book/).
+Click on The FreeBSD System link on the following {{% resource_link "7fee1d25-6b41-41ad-8239-76a2c391e5b8" "Web site" %}}.
 FreeBSD is the UNIX® variant running on the 6.824 machines.)

 *   **UNIX® network programming**: W. Richard Stevens' books "UNIX® Network Programming'" Volume 1 and 2 are classic references for network programming.
 If you are struggling with the sockets interface it could be a helpful purchase.
 See the useful book list in the syllabus for other helpful references.

 *   **Core files**: When/if your program crashes it will leave a core file behind (named something.core).
 Examining core files with gdb is a valuable way to learn what went wrong.
 To get started with gdb type: "gdb program program.core" and then type the gdb command "bt".
 GDB will return a trace showing exactly where the program crashed.
 GDB offers many more features.
-Check out [the GDB manual](http://www.gnu.org/software/gdb/documentation/) for full documentation.
+Check out {{% resource_link "52250564-2562-4dc0-a07b-3e62b9f66a3b" "the GDB manual" %}} for full documentation.